abradle/welcome-to-mmtf/_posts/2016-03-30-welcome-to-mmtf.md

 ### Development

 Want to contribute?
 Great!

-Get a copy of a Git repository to make changes: git@github.com:rcsb/mmtf-java.git Go to GitHub to [report bugs] [github]
+Get a copy of a Git repository to make changes: git@github.com:rcsb/mmtf-java.git
+Go to GitHub to [report bugs] [github]
 [Contact us] [mailinglist]

+### Founding

+This project is supported by NIH BD2K Award 1 U01 CA198942-01

 License
 ----